Northeast · PA

 Is Scranton-Wilkes-Barre a low-insurance-risk DSCR market?

-Is Scranton-Wilkes-Barre a stable rental market despite slower growth?
+Is Scranton-Wilkes-Barre stable despite slower growth?

-What property types dominate Scranton-Wilkes-Barre DSCR rentals?
+What property types dominate Scranton-Wilkes-Barre DSCR?

-Are STR / Airbnb properties viable in Scranton-Wilkes-Barre?
+Are STR properties viable in Scranton-Wilkes-Barre?

 Is Scranton-Wilkes-Barre a good BRRRR market?